cardano-foundation/CIPs/cps-wallet-connector/README.md

 Here we will add context to the current state of Cardano's wallet connectors.

-#### Cardano Wallet-Web Bridge history
+#### Cardano Wallet-Web Bridge History
-- Lack of ecosystem cohesion around Role of the Wallet
-- Reactive standard following other ecosystems
-- Combination of connection and API in one standard
-- CIP-30
+[CIP-30](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0030/README.md) is *the* fundamental wallet connector standard for Cardano.
+This standard has facilitated the emergence of dApp development on Cardano by defining both a connection standard and an API.
+It is, to date, the only wallet connector standard to see wide adoption in the ecosystem.
+Using an injected Javascript object for communication between wallets and web-based stacks.

+Since its' authoring CIP-30 has seen continued iteration, with changes to its API common.

-- CIP-13 URI schemes
+- CIP-13
 - CIP-45
 - CIP-90

+##### CIP-30 Alternatives
+- CIP-45
+- CIP-90

+##### CIP-30 Extensions
+- CIP-62
 - CIP-95
 - CIP-103
 - CIP-104 -- impact of sharing account public key?

 #### Historical Issues
+- Lack of ecosystem cohesion around Role of the Wallet
+- Reactive standard following other ecosystems
+- Combination of connection and API in one standard
 - CIP-30 - Limited scope
 - CIP-30 - Lack of versioning
 - CIP-30 - injected object limiting